sriramsitharaman/Projects/15 Puzzle/README.md

 Algorithm
 ----------
    - A* Search
-   - Implemeted using Priority queue with the priority being g(n)+h(n) where h(n) is the heuristic from the Max Pattern database
+   - Implemented using Priority queue with the priority being g(n)+h(n) where h(n) is the heuristic from the Max Pattern database
-   - Includes a seen dictionary with the key as a hashvalue of the board to check and ignore revisting the same boards Heuristic
+   - Includes a seen dictionary with the key as a hashvalue of the board to check and ignore revisting the same boards

+Heuristic
 ---------
    - Max Pattern database